-Based on interviews of the Norwegian Reference Fleet and landing sites, the expected discards of skates varied extensively between species and is assumed almost 100% for specimens below 50 cm.
+Based on interviews of the Norwegian Reference Fleet and landing sites, the expected discards of skates varied extensively between species and is assumed almost 100% for specimens <50 cm total length.
 For Rajella fyllae and Amblyraja radiata, nearly all specimens are probably discarded, whereas the discards of Raja clavata by the coastal fleet is expected to be negligible (Albert et al., 2016 WD).